ransome1/sleek/README.md

 * Hyperlinks detected automatically
 * File watcher scans todo.txt files for changes
 * Simultaneously manage multiple todo.txt files
+* UUID tags are hidden and can be viewed with an info symbol (compatibility with Simpletasks UUID feature)
 * Language options
   - English
   - German